matthias-schuetz/angular2-seed/README.md

 ![Angular 2 Seed](http://matthias-schuetz.github.io/angular2-seed/angular2-seed.png?1 "Angular 2 Seed")

-## Demo

-There is an online demo [available here](http://matthiasschuetz.com/angular2-seed).
-This represents the compiled production version of the project which consists of only one *app.min.js* file.

 ## Usage

 To use the Angular 2 seed, just clone this respository to your desktop.
 You need Node.js and npm to be installed.
 Afterwards, run the following commands to install all dependencies.